Dream Extreme Oreo Cheesecake

 • Prepare the cake batter as directed on the Cake Mix box.

-• Transfer the cake batter to the prepared cake pan and bake for as much its directed on the box.
+• Transfer the cake batter to the prepared cake pan and bake for the time specified on the box.
 A toothpick inserted in the center of the cake should come out clean or with a few cake crumbs, not raw batter.

 • Remove the cake from the oven and place the cake pan on a cooling rack until the cake has cooled off.

 • Remove the cake from the pan and let it fully cool.
-Wrap in plastic wrap and refrigerate until ready to assemble the cake.
+Wrap the cake in plastic wrap and refrigerate until ready to assemble.

 OREO CHEESECAKE LAYER: